sergeych/boss_protocol/README.md

 on items and overall gross size.
 It is desirable to use build-in compression when appropriate.

-Streamable means that you can use a pipe (tcp/ip, wahtever), put the object at one side and load it on other, one-by-one, and caching and links will be restored properly.
+Streamable means that you can use a pipe (for example tcp/ip), put the object at one side and load it on other, one-by-one, and caching and links will be restored properly.